SpinalHDL/SpinalDoc/spinal/examples/jtag.md

 ---

 ## Introduction
-{% include important.html content="The goal of this page is to show the implementation of a JTAG TAP (a slave) by a none conventional way." %}
+{% include important.html content="The goal of this page is to show the implementation of a JTAG TAP (a slave) by a non-conventional way." %}

 {% include important.html content="This implementation is not a simple one, it mix object oriented programming, abstract interfaces decoupling, hardware generation and hardware description. <br>Of course a simple JTAG TAP implementation could be done only with a simple hardware description, but the goal here is really to going forward and creating an very reusable and extensible JTAG TAP generator" %}